DG-RePlAce: A Dataflow-Driven GPU-Accelerated Analytical Global Placement Framework for Machine Learning Accelerators: Our Approach

 In this section, we first describe how to insert dataflow information into the clustered netlist.
 Then, we explain how we use the {\em GPU-accelerated parallel analytical placement} framework to distribute the clustered netlist evenly, and how we solve the divergence issue by applying a bloat factor to each cluster.
 Finally, we discuss how we use the placed clustered netlist to guide the global placement process.

 After physical hierarchy extraction, we have a clustered netlist in which the nodes are clusters and the nets are bundled connections.
 We then insert the dataflow information into the clustered netlist through virtual connections.
-The dataflow describes the way in which data moves between different functional units of a netlist.
+We use the term {\em dataflow} to refer to the way in which data moves between different functional units of a netlist.
 The dataflow can be visualized as the high-level conceptual movements of data and how they are processed step by step.
 Figure \ref{fig:Tabla_dataflow} shows the dataflow visualization of the Tabla01 design (see Section \ref{sec:exp} for details of this and other testcases).
 When backend engineers perform the place-and-route (P\&R) flow for a netlist, understanding the dataflow is critical for optimizing power, performance and area (PPA), as the dataflow determines how the netlist is pipelined and how the parallel processing is implemented.
 We adopt the same idea as \cite{Vidal-ObiolsCPGM21,KahngVW22, KahngVW23} and transform the dataflow information into {\em virtual connections} between clusters.
-The virtual connections ($Virtual\_Conn(A, B)$) between clusters A and B are defined as
+The virtual connections ($virtual\_conn(A, B)$) between clusters A and B are defined as

-Here, $Info\_Flow$ corresponds to connection bitwidth and $Num\_Hops$ is the length of the shortest path of registers between clusters.
+Here, $info\_flow$ corresponds to connection bitwidth and $num\_hops$ is the length of the shortest path of registers between clusters.
+As pointed out in \cite{Vidal-ObiolsCPGM21}, the virtual connections between clusters capture the pipelined signal flow and the implementation of parallel processing.
+This helps to ensure that the cluster placement aligns with the design's dataflow structure.
 When calculating the virtual connections between clusters, we follow the same convention as \cite{KahngVW22, KahngVW23}.
-If the register distance ($Num\_Hops$) between clusters is greater than 4, then no virtual connection is added.
+If the register distance ($num\_hops$) between clusters is greater than 4, then no virtual connection is added.
 In the example shown in Figure \ref{fig:Tabla_dataflow}, if the register distance between \emph{PU0} and \emph{Output Buffer} is 2, then the calculated virtual connections are 16, given that the connection bitwidth is 64 bits.